 - Six 90-minute lessons taught week-to-week or over the course of a weekend

-- Cost is $40 per person which includes all materials
+- Cost is $1,500 per class which includes all materials (classes larger than 30 people have special pricing based on size)

 - Host organization provides space, snacks, and one meal